TrashUwU/PokeAssistant/README.md

 :---: | :---:
 [![Sponsor-Image](https://cdn.discordapp.com/avatars/712635007981846601/98cd118e27180b9304bd7c9e1968a4de.png?size=1024)](https://top.gg/bot/712635007981846601) | Machine-Learning AI contextual chatbot (Toxic & Swears) that talks like a humans!
 Click [here](https://top.gg/bot/712635007981846601) to invite it from top.gg.

-## Information
-PokéAssistant is a bot aimed to help Pokétwo players.
-It will tell you what Pokémon it is whenever Pokétwo spawns one along with many other features.
-As such, you no longer have to rack your brains or even search Google.
-Sometimes, you may just miss a rare Pokémon like this.
 ## License
 There is no license for PokéAssistant.
 This ensures you are not allowed to redistribute or change the code and [this](https://github.com/TrashUwU/PokeAssistant/blob/main/README.md) ReadMe.
 I maintain all rights to the source code since there is no license, and no one can copy, distribute, or develop derivative works from it 😠.
 ## Get Premium